 The red Fresno peppers have intense heat and flavor and have a mild fruity flavor when compared to the unripe ones.
 This makes them a remarkable ingredient and has been adopted by renowned chefs to flavor up their signature dishes.

 What is a substitute for Fresno peppers?

 We have discussed considerably the jalapeno and Fresno pepper.
 That being said, jalapeno peppers are the closest substitute.
 And then comes the ‘'Santa Fe Grande pepper, and serrano pepper.

 - Fresno peppers are used to spice up and to enhance the flavors.

-- The green, unripe Fresno peppers are great to use in stir fries, grilling, in recipes like salsa and chives.
+- The green, unripe Fresno peppers are great to use in stir-fries, grilling, and in recipes like salsa and chives.
 And ripe ones are great for making sauce, chili, roasting, grilling, and more.

-- Another popular way of using them is as the topping for cocktails to an extra punch.
+- Another popular way of using them is topping cocktails for an extra punch.